 - Add in goat cheese, pumpkin, cinnamon, salt and pepper, whisking until smooth and thickened into a sauce.
 Season with additional salt (don’t be shy) and pepper to taste.
 Add cooked pasta to pan and toss to combine.
 Remove from heat and serve immediately; top each serving with a sprinkle of finely chopped rosemary (necessary), red pepper flakes (optional, if you like spice like me) and Parmesan shavings.

-- Adapted from How Sweet It Is.
+Recipe adapted from How Sweet It Is.

-- Whole wheat noodles work particularly well here because they retain more of a bite and lend texture to a dish that might otherwise end up mushy.
+*Whole wheat note: Whole wheat noodles work particularly well here because they retain more of a bite and lend texture to a dish that might otherwise end up mushy.
 I used Mara’s Pasta fettuccine, which I like, but any brand will do.

-- If you don’t like goat cheese, let me first say that I don’t understand you even though I used to be one of you… but I still love you.
+If you don’t like goat cheese: Let me first say that I don’t understand you even though I used to be one of you… but I still love you.
 Try substituting mascarpone cheese or cream cheese or any melty cheese (fontina would be good) for the goat cheese.

-- *To make your own pumpkin purée: preheat the oven to 400 degrees Fahrenheit.
+**To make your own pumpkin puree: Preheat the oven to 400 degrees Fahrenheit.
 Use a sharp chef’s knife to cut off the top-most part of the pumpkin where it meets the stem.
 Slice the pumpkin into two, from the top through the bottom.
 Use a large metal spoon to scoop out the seeds, reserving them for roasted pumpkin seeds if you’d like.
 Line a baking sheet with parchment paper.
 Brush the flesh of the pumpkin halves with a light coating of olive oil and place facedown on the baking sheet.
 Roast until the skin is easily pierced with a fork, about 45 to 55 minutes.
 Turn the halves over and let them rest until cool enough to handle.
 Use a large spoon to scoop the flesh into a food processor or high-powered blender (I found that I could just pull the skin off).
 Blend well.
 Measure out one cup for this recipe.
 Once the rest has cooled down, store it in the fridge, covered, for a few days or in an air-tight bag in the freezer for up to a few months.